-Marionette in particular, who is also an Early Bird Boss - he has infinite MP and can cast Freeze Lv.
-3 in a huge radius (which is basically an One-Hit Kill for one to five of your units on this point of the game), and his health is always regenerating, all of which makes him insanely hard to defeat even for a skilled Tactical-RPG player.
-The Power Ring can alleviate this a lot though.
+Marionette in particular, who is also an Early-Bird Boss - she has infinite MP and can cast Freeze Lv.
+3 in a huge radius (which is basically an One-Hit Kill for one to five of your units on this point of the game), and her health is always regenerating, all of which makes her insanely hard to defeat even for a skilled Tactical-RPG player.